savonet/book/workflow.md

 and returns a string which is the http answer.
-This answer has to follow a particular format specified by the http protocol, and is usually generated by `http.response` which takes as argument the protocol (HTTP/1.1 by default), status code (200 by default), headers (none by default), content type and data of the answer, and properly formats it.
+This answer has to follow a particular format specified by the http protocol, and is usually generated by `http.response` which takes as argument the protocol (HTTP/1.1 by default), the status code (200 by default), the headers (none by default), the content type and the data of the answer, and properly formats it.
 For instance, in the script

 ```{.liquidsoap include="liq/harbor.http.register1.liq" from=1 to=-1}
 ```